Colfax, California: Demographics

+There were 921 housing units at an average density of 655.0 /mi2, of which 862 (93.6%) were occupied.
+Of these, 447 (51.9%) were owner-occupied, and 415 (48.1%) were occupied by renters.

 Transportation

 Amtrak, the national passenger rail system, provides service to Colfax.
 The city's passenger rail station is located at 99 Railroad Street in the heart of town.
 Amtrak Train 5, the westbound California Zephyr, is scheduled to depart Colfax at 11:48 a.m. daily with service to Roseville, Sacramento, Davis, Martinez, and Emeryville across the bay from San Francisco.
 Amtrak Train 6, the eastbound California Zephyr, is scheduled to depart Colfax at 12:21 p.m. daily with service to Truckee, Reno, Sparks, Winnemucca, Elko, Salt Lake City, Provo, Helper, Green River, Grand Junction, Glenwood Springs, Denver, Omaha, Galesburg, and Chicago.
 A bronze statue of the town's namesake, Schuyler Colfax, stands near the depot at the Grass Valley Street railroad grade crossing.

+Amtrak Thruway 20 provides a daily connection from Colfax Depot to Sacramento Valley Station to the west, and South Lake Tahoe to the east, with a few stops in between.

+Placer County Transit provides weekday commuter service to/from Colfax Depot to/from Downtown Sacramento.